 The concept of the public cloud came with a lot of promises.
 In reality, many organizations that shifted to a cloud-first strategy have found hidden costs and unplanned complexity which now hamper their ability to deliver the results that their business needs.

-Cost and complexity tend to be primary challenges.
+Cost is a primary challenge.
 However, security also remains a barrier to adoption.
-Also, IT departments shoulder a significant burden meeting mandatory high-availability and data-protection requirements.
+IT departments shoulder a significant burden meeting mandatory high-availability and data-protection requirements.
+Often, the solution to more robust security necessitates a significant re-architecting of the IT ecosystem.

 - The importance of simplicity and ease of use.
 Consider the system as complex if you need a bunch of storage experts to run the system.